 Build with what was knowable.
 Replay forward bar by bar — pure methodology, no hindsight in the design.

-AI assistants agree with you.
-Quantin's Skeptic doesn't — it probes for curve-fit.
+A research assistant built to disagree with you when it should.
+The Skeptic probes for curve-fit.
 The Tutor explains why a step exists.
 The Librarian reads your saved work.
 The Mathematician derives the model.
-Same thread, same data, swap posture per question.
+Same thread, same data — switch the lens to fit the question.

 You My backtest got Sharpe 1.62 and 23.47% return on 9 trades.
 OOS was set to 40%.
 Ready to deploy?